alwaysmeticulous/meticulous-sdk/packages/replayer/README.md

 # Meticulous Replayer

-This packages allows Meticulous users to perform replay of recorded user sesssions.
+This packages allows Meticulous users to perform simulations of recorded user sessions.